Browser issue

 gross domestic product

-The gross domestic product (GDP) is a way of measuring economic activity in a country, and generally represents an economy's size.
+The gross domestic product (GDP) is a way of measuring economic activity in a country in a given period of time, representing an economy's size.
 GDP is all the consumption, investment, government spending, and net exports (exports less imports) in an economy.
 Economic growth is often measured by how much GDP changes per year.

 gross national product